|

 Elan IIe, tripod |

-I like Spider Crabs, but they can be pretty difficult to get a detailed photo of, because of the habit this one is engaged in right in my tank.
-This Common Spider Crab (Libinia emarginata) is busying himself with a fresh load of seaweed, using his mouth to coat one end with a sticky saliva, then pasting the fragments to the top of his shell for camouflage; one bright green piece can already be seen sticking well above its head.
+I like spider crabs, but they can be pretty difficult to get a detailed photo of, because of the habit this one is engaged in right in my tank.
+This common spider crab (Libinia emarginata) is busying itself with a fresh load of seaweed, using its mouth to shred the end into a mass of threads, then attaching the fragments to patches on the top of its shell that have fine Velcro-like hooks.
+This is done for camouflage, and one bright green piece can already be seen sticking well above its head.
 You can also see an anemone back there, but whether the crab placed it there on purpose, or whether the anemone picked the spot itself, I can't say.
-Anemone's have been known to do that with many crab species.
+Anemones have been known to do that with many crab species.